qt/qtwebengine-chromium/chromium/services/network/cross_origin_read_blocking_explainer.md

 In the future CORB may be extended to protect additional resources as follows:

 * **Covering more MIME types**.
-  Instead of blacklisting HTML, XML and JSON, CORB protection can be extended to all MIME types, except MIME types that are whitelisted as usable in `<img>`, `<audio>`, `<video>`, `<script>` and other similar elements that can be embedded cross-origin:
+  Instead of blacklisting HTML, XML, and JSON, CORB protection can be extended to all MIME types, except MIME types that are whitelisted as usable in `<img>`, `<audio>`, `<video>`, `<script>` and other similar elements that can be embedded cross-origin:
     * [JavaScript MIME type](https://html.spec.whatwg.org/#javascript-mime-type)
-      like `application/javascript` or `text/jscript`
+      like `text/javascript`, `application/javascript`, or `text/jscript`
     * `text/css`
     * [image types](https://mimesniff.spec.whatwg.org/#image-type) like types
       matching `image/*`